Image of woman on desktop computer reviewing financial statements.

 If you have a serious amount of high-interest credit card debt – and especially if that debt is spread over several accounts – you might benefit more from debt consolidation.
 With a debt consolidation loan, you can pay off all those balances and repay the loan with one monthly payment at a potentially lower interest rate.

-If you’re interested in debt consolidation, a personal loan is a popular option for many borrowers.
+If you’re interested in debt consolidation, considering a personal loan is a popular option for many borrowers.

 Which is better: the debt avalanche or debt snowball?